AngelDuqcrck/AngelDuqcrck/README.md

-## Hi there 👋

 ## 💫 About Me:
-Hello, I'm Angel Duque, I'm from Colombia.<br>I am a Systems Engineering student and I am currently learning programming languages and doing proyects such as CSS, HTML JavaScript, Java, SpringBoot and Python.<br>
+Hello, I'm Angel Duque, I'm from Colombia.<br>I am a Systems Engineering student and I am currently learning programming languages and doing proyects such as CSS, HTML JavaScript, Java, SpringBoot and Python,<br>

 # 🌐 Social Networks: